What to See & Do in Wadi Rum!

 4. Ancient Petroglyphs

-Wadi Rum has engravings spanning various civilizations and languages as well as animal forms, these include works by the people who built Petra and are amoung the best preserved ancient rock art from around the world.
+Wadi Rum has inscriptions spanning history, cultures and languages.
+There is Neolithic animal forms, script, and works by the Nabatean who built Petra.
+Wadi Rum inscriptions are among the best preserved ancient rock art in the world.

 5. Soft Sand 4×4 Driving

-Whether you are an off-road enthusiast of this is your first time driving through sand you are sure to appreciate the skill of local drivers to avoid issues as they transport you throughout Wadi Rum.
-Dont be fooled by how easy they make it look, you are certain to get stuck if you are not familiar with soft sand driving.
+Whether you are an off-road enthusiast of this is your first time driving through sand you will appreciate the sandy tracks.
+Enjoy the skill of Bedouin drivers as they transport you throughout Wadi Rum.
+Soft sand driving is not as easy as it looks, don’t be fooled, has a knack to it.